fenichel/basket-bag/instructions.md

 ![Hardware positions on lower panel](images/base_panel_webbing.svg)

 1. Mark location of webbing (horizontal bars) on outside of lower panel (A).
     * Mark as horizontal lines at 6.75" and 13.5" inches from the base.
-They should be symmetrical.
+They should be symmetrical vertically.
 1. Mark locations of bar tacks (vertical bars) on outside of lower panel (A).
     * The first and last bar tacks are 1.25" from the edge.
 The spacing between bar tacks is 1.5".
     * Mark as a vertical line that extends above and below the webbing line, so that you can see when the webbing is in place.